-If you do not have an EIN, you may apply for one online.
-Go to IRS.gov and under the Help and Resources tab click on Apply for an Employer Identification Number (EIN) Online (under the Business heading).
-You may also apply by faxing or mailing Form SS-4, Application for Employer Identification Number, to the IRS.
+If you don't have an EIN, you may apply for one online by visiting the IRS website at IRS.gov/EIN.
+You may also apply for an EIN by faxing or mailing Form SS-4 to the IRS.
 See the Instructions for Form SS-4 for more information.